Mentors-Outreach/mentors-outreach/index.md

     title: Why Choose YourGoal?
     features:
       - title: Meet a supportive and inspiring group of peers
-        content: >-
+        content: >
-          With Your Goal, you can create a dashboard with data about your activities and track your progress.
+          You’ll all grow through the creative journey together, exchanging support, encouragement, and inspiration.
+Take classes with your friends and make new ones from all over the world.
         actions:
           - label: Learn More
             url: /thank-you